Madison, WI (608) 230 5616

 Get moving - on a hill!

 Incorporate hillwork into your gymnasticizing routine.
-Look for a hill or an incline where you can lunge your horse in both directions in a good working trot.
+Look for a GENTLE hill or an incline where you can lunge your horse on a very long line (NO small circles) in both directions in a good working trot or simply at a walk to start.

 Cavaletti and Co.